linrunner/tlp-doc/faq/settings.rst

   conflict with GNOME power settings or KDE energy saving settings possible
 * GNOME's power-profiles-daemon disables TLP on boot → severe conflict (see :doc:`/installation/index`)
+* Pop!_OS's system76-power works on the same set of :ref:`kernel settings
+  <intro-how-it-works>` → severe conflict, do not use together with TLP

 "Conflict possible" means that the setting configured in TLP may get overwritten by the desktop's setting (and vice versa).
 System stability issues are *not*